josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 Women, including rebbetzins, scholars, wives, sisters, daughters, mothers, professionals, and community leaders, may hold crucial knowledge, care, judgment, and practical understanding.
 In many cases, they may see parts of the situation that men do not.

-But in more traditional communities, gendered norms around counsel, authority, privacy, modesty, and appropriate conversation will need to be handled carefully.
+In more traditional communities, gendered norms around counsel, authority, privacy, modesty, and appropriate conversation will need to be handled carefully.

 That is not a reason to avoid the conversation.

 It is a reason to structure it with care.

-The first bridge may need to run through trusted Jewish men, especially where that is the most practical and culturally appropriate route.
-But the wider work cannot exclude the knowledge, steadiness, and discernment of Jewish women and other community members.

 Some people may currently be trying to carry Jewish responsibility inside non-Jewish frameworks of power.
-They may be trying to navigate international humanitarian law, domestic law, military loyalty, communal fear, public accusation, reputational danger, and technological abstraction while cut off from the forms of Jewish learning and embodied communal care that could help them return to proportion.
+They may be navigating international humanitarian law, domestic law, military loyalty, communal fear, public accusation, reputational danger, and technological abstraction while cut off from forms of Jewish learning and embodied communal care that could help them return to proportion.

 This is not about asking traditional communities to make them observant by force.